 | 90% | 59% | 12% | 0.5% |

-A 95%-reliable step is fine for a one-shot tool call and nearly useless for a 50-step research agent.
-This is why the same model can feel magical in a demo and fall apart in production: the demo was short.
+A 95%-reliable step can look acceptable in a one-shot demo and becomes nearly useless for a 50-step research agent.
+The same model can look impressive in a demo and fall apart in production because the demo was short.
 The model didn't get worse, the trajectory got longer.

 This compounding is why long-horizon agents still break in production.
 In METR's 2025 task-horizon analysis, frontier models at the time improved their 50%-reliable task length quickly, with Claude 3.7 Sonnet reaching roughly an hour of human task time on that benchmark.[3]
-METR's interpretation is that those gains came largely from reliability and the ability to recover from mistakes, not only raw reasoning.
-Reliability is the bottleneck, and part of that bottleneck is engineering, not only model quality.
+METR's interpretation is that those gains came largely from reliability and the ability to recover from mistakes, rather than raw reasoning alone.
+Reliability is the bottleneck, and part of that bottleneck is engineering.
+Model quality alone doesn't remove it.

-The defenses in this article all attack the same equation.
-They either raise per-step reliability p (validation gates, action-contract checks, structured feedback) or shrink the number of unrecovered steps that count against you (retries, fallbacks, checkpoints, loop breakers, escalation).
-You cannot make p = 1, so you build a system that survives the steps where p < 1.
+These defenses all attack the same equation.
+They either raise per-step reliability p (validation checks, action-contract checks, structured feedback) or shrink the number of unrecovered steps that count against you (retries, fallbacks, checkpoints, loop breakers, escalation).
+You can't make p = 1, so you build a system that survives the steps where p < 1.

-Throughout this article, we'll follow a single ReAct-style agent tasked with looking up e-commerce orders.
-The agent receives a customer question, plans a tool call, executes it, and observes the result.
-Here's the loop in plain English:
+A single ReAct-style agent is tasked with looking up CI/CD runs.
+The agent receives a developer question, plans a tool call, executes it, and observes the result.
+The loop in plain English:

-Before we add defenses, you should already understand two ideas from earlier in the curriculum:
+Before adding defenses, you should already understand two ideas from earlier in the curriculum:

 If those concepts are fuzzy, revisit them first.
-This article builds directly on top of them.
+The recovery patterns below assume that foundation.

 | Category | Typical Symptom | Root Cause Example |